frezazadeh/wgan-gp-celeba-pytorch/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgments

--   This project is a refactored and enhanced version of the GAN course material by **Javier Ideami**.
 -   The implementation is based on the paper [Improved Training of Wasserstein GANs](https://arxiv.org/abs/1704.00028) by Gulrajani et al.